siddhpatil6/flutterquestions/README.md

 <h1>what are the benifit of using stateless widget over statefull widget? </h1>
 Using a stateless widget over a stateful widget in Flutter can offer several benefits:

-<h4>Performance: </h4> <br>
+<h4>Performance: </h4>
 Since stateless widgets do not have mutable state, Flutter can optimize their rendering process, potentially leading to better performance compared to stateful widgets.

-<h4>Simplicity: </h4> <br>Stateless widgets are simpler to understand and use, especially for components that do not need to manage state.
+<h4>Simplicity: </h4> Stateless widgets are simpler to understand and use, especially for components that do not need to manage state.
 They are ideal for static or unchanging UI elements.

-<h4>Immutability:  </h4> <br> Stateless widgets promote immutability, which can lead to fewer bugs related to state management, especially in complex applications.
+<h4>Immutability:  </h4> Stateless widgets promote immutability, which can lead to fewer bugs related to state management, especially in complex applications.

-<h4>Reusability: </h4> <br>Stateless widgets are more reusable as they are not tied to any specific state.
+<h4>Reusability: </h4> Stateless widgets are more reusable as they are not tied to any specific state.
 They can be easily shared and used in different parts of the application.

-<h4>Testing: </h4> <br> Stateless widgets are easier to test since they do not have internal state that needs to be manipulated or checked during testing.
+<h4>Testing: </h4> Stateless widgets are easier to test since they do not have internal state that needs to be manipulated or checked during testing.
 This can simplify the testing process and make tests more reliable.

 Overall, the choice between stateless and stateful widgets depends on the specific requirements of your application.
 For components that do not need to manage state, using stateless widgets can lead to simpler, more performant, and more maintainable code.